Quaver/Albatross/README.md

 * Multiplayer (In Development)
 * and much more!

-It's the game server that brings the Quaver client to life wth the rest of the world.
+It's the game server that brings the Quaver client to life with the rest of the world.

 ## Setting Up & Running